-If you suffered injuries in a truck accident because of overloaded, overweight, or imbalanced cargo, contact DeMayo Law Offices, LLP immediately.
+If you suffered injuries in a truck accident because of overloaded, overweight, or imbalanced cargo, contact DeMayo Law Offices immediately.
 We know how to hold truck drivers and trucking companies liable for their careless actions.

 Commercial trucks, such as tractor-trailers, transport consumer goods, hazardous materials, and heavy items.
 If the cargo isn’t secured properly or loaded within size and weight limits, it could shift or fall off the truck and cause a collision.